IntelPython/numba-dpex/docs/dppy/memory-management.rst

 Queue
 -----

-The queue is used in DPPY as an analogue of the stream in cuda.
+The queue is used in DPPY as an analogue of the stream in CUDA.
-Below is an example of use for gpu:
+Below is an example of use for GPU:

 .. code-block:: python

     if dpctl.has_gpu_queues():
         with dpctl.device_context("opencl:gpu") as gpu_queue:

-And cpu:
+And CPU:

 .. code-block:: python

     if dpctl.has_cpu_queues():
         with dpctl.device_context("opencl:cpu") as cpu_queue:

-In сuda, an equivalent operation is:
+In CUDA, an equivalent operation is:

 .. code-block:: python